SEAME-pt/contents-2025/02_ADAS/README.md

 # What is Expected by the End of this Module

-- Develop and deploy:
-    - Lane Keep Assistant (LKA), Object Detection and Avoidance, Basic Cruise Control (CC), Emergency Brake Assist (EBA);
+By completing this module, you will:

+* Develop and deploy a control model to handle with the acelaration and steering of the car.
+* Develop and deploy at raspberry pi 5 a Lane Keep Assistant (LKA) caple of keep the car between the road through a full lap, Basic Cruise Control (CC).
-    - Bonus: Adaptative Cruise Control (ACC) or Truck Platooning;
+    - Bonus: Adaptative Cruise Control (ACC)
-- Updated Eclipse TSF according the following points:
-    - Satisfy/Link customer requirements;
-    - Updated Architectural Diagrams;
-    - Updated Tests;
-    - Updated Traceability Reports;
+* Develop and deploy at raspberry pi 5 a Object Detection and Avoidance caple to stop the car in case of collision possibillity, Emergency Brake Assist (EBA).
+    - Bonus: Truck Platooning;
+* Defined proper module requirements using the TSF framework.
+* ADR for the Models Selection Decision
+* Update a cluster UI using the Qt Framework to integrate the new ADAS features.
+* Ensure a testing infrastructure and unit test coverage report generation.
+* Gain practical experience with automotive industry-standard tools and workflows, preparing you for real-world automotive software engineering challenges.
+* ADR for models selection.